nadiarvi/auto-ticket-classification/README.md

 ## Dataset
 The dataset for this project, sourced from Kaggle's "[Automatic Ticket Classification](https://www.kaggle.com/datasets/venkatasubramanian/automatic-ticket-classification)" by Venkatasubramanian Sundaramahadevan, comprises 78,313 customer complaints from a financial company, featuring 22 attributes.
 The relevant columns extracted for analysis are: `complaint`, `company_response`, and `product`.
 This dataset has found applications in NLP and Text Mining research and is a valuable resource for our project.

+## Result

+The system seamlessly integrates into existing workflows, accessible through a dedicated API or user-friendly web interface.
+Users input text data, such as queries or complaints, and the system provides the following outputs to aid agents in quick and accurate responses:
+1. **Topic Classification:** Swiftly categorizes tickets for efficient understanding and response.
+Allows for easy delegation to specialized agents.
+2. **Product Identification:** Enables detailed problem classification, enhancing response accuracy.
+3. **Text Summarization:** Distills lengthy messages to core content, providing agents with a quick overview.
+4. **Response Suggestions:** Generates recommended responses, reducing agent effort and automating resolution for trivial issues.